 Meet a Specialist: Deeba Husain, M.D.

-Dr. Husain subsequently completed her ophthalmology residency at Harvard Medical School followed by subspecialty training as a Vitreoretinal fellow at Mass.
+Dr. Husain then completed her residency training at Harvard Ophthalmology, followed by a vitreoretinal fellowship at Mass.
 Eye and Ear.
-She then joined the Boston University School of Medicine faculty, serving as Director of the Retina Service and the Retina fellowship training program at BU Medical School for almost a decade.
+Afterward, she joined the Boston University School of Medicine faculty, serving as Director of the Retina Service and the Retina fellowship training program for almost a decade.

-Her clinical experience with patients drives Dr. Husain’s passion for research and she believes crucial breakthroughs are imminent.
+Dr. Husain’s clinical experience with patients drives her passion for research, and she believes crucial breakthroughs are imminent.
 “This is an especially exciting time for the retina field.
 We are seeing many new important discoveries—so the patient you diagnose today might be able to benefit from a more effective treatment in the near future.”

 Contact Dr. Husain’s office at 617-573-4371 (main Charles Street campus) or 781-662-5520 (Retina Consultants, Stoneham).